Dropping the Swaddle

 Not only will this support normal growth and development, but it will also support the body’s immune system, allow the gastrointestinal tract to rest, and is the cornerstone of healthy, happy, and dare we say, rested households.

-How do I know when my baby is ready?
+How do I know when to stop swaddling my baby?

 • Your baby is ready to drop the night swaddle around 12 weeks of age and/or 12 lbs